dotswg/dots-architecture/draft-ietf-dots-architecture.md

 behalf of the DOTS client's domain.

-As illustrated in {{fig-interfaces}}, there are two interfaces between the DOTS server and the DOTS client:
+As illustrated in {{fig-interfaces}}, there are two interfaces between the DOTS server and the DOTS client.

 ~~~~~
     +---------------+                                 +---------------+